ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-Brown Elfin is found in the “rocky hills around Springfield” that Scudder spoke of, for example in West Springfield, Holyoke and Chicopee, but there are virtually no records west of those towns.
-The species does not appear to be normally found in most of Berkshire County, perhaps because its habitat there is limited.
+However there are virtually no records west of these towns.
+Brown Elfin does not appear to be normally found in most of Berkshire County because its habitat there is limited.
 The only report in MBC records is of 3 on 5/4/2000 on Mt.
-Everett (P. Weatherbee); this is shown as Egremont on Map 24, but should actually be in the town of Mount Washington just to the south.
+Everett (P. Weatherbee) in the town of Mount Washington.
 Similarly, the MAS Atlas had only two records from Berkshire County, both from the town of Mount Washington (5/2/1987 and 5/14/1987, E. Dunbar).

-From Martha’s Vineyard, club records show many reports, and the Vineyard checklist (Pelikan 2002) lists Brown Elfin as “Common.”
-Similarly on Nantucket, Brown Elfin was apparently historically common, even "abundant" (Scudder).
-Reports and photographic records from Vern Laux in 2011 (e.g. 50 found on 5/4/2011), suggest that it is still abundant there.
-Nantucket should therefore be shaded on Map 24.
+From Martha’s Vineyard, BOM-MBC records show many reports, and the Vineyard checklist lists Brown Elfin as “Common" (Pelikan 2002), as it was historically.
+Similarly on Nantucket, where Brown Elfin was also historically common, reports and photographic records from Vern Laux in 2011 (e.g. 50 found on 5/4/2011), suggest that it is still abundant there.
 The 1986-90 Atlas also had a record from Nantucket (Siasconset 5/5/1988, W. Maple).
 From Cape Cod, there are many MBC and Atlas records.
 Mello and Hansen (2004) list many good locations for Brown Elfin on the Cape.

 Broods and Flight Time